natjeb/Talent-Profile-Readiness-SHD-Downstream-2025/README.md

 - The Story: By calculating the gap between the current date and Tgl Pensiun, we can identify critical leadership gaps.
 For instance, if the Direktur Utama or Key Commisiary is within a 2-year retirement window, the "Talent Cluster" and "Assessment Result" columns become the primary focus for internal succession.

 2. Competency Compliance (The Certification Gap)
+- The Data: "TOEIC", "CISI", and "Need TOEIC"

+3. Talent Segmentation (The 9-Box Matrix Equivalent)
 - The Data: "Assessment Result", "Avg 3 Th", and "Talent Cluster"
 - The Story: Using "Avg 3 Th" (3-year average performance) against the "Talent Cluster" (Challenging Talent, Early Talent, Emerging Performers, High Flyer, High Performer, High Potential, Key Performer, Not Yet, Semi Potential, Solid Performers)

+4. The Language & Global Readiness Matrix